 Period Pains and PMS

-‘The curse’ is aptly named!
-My patients come seeking a way to navigate smoothly through this recurrent monthly phenomenon.
+‘The curse’ is aptly name.
+My patients come seeking a way to navigate smoothly through this unwanted, recurrent monthly phenomenon.
 Read on to learn how to decrease pains and lessen mood extremes through well-indicated homeopathic remedies.

-Cramp-like pains in the lower belly accompanied by the mood swings, bloating and headaches of premenstrual symptom (PMS) herald the start of the monthly cycle for women.
-Close to half these women are waylaid by period pains and an emotional rollercoaster ride, and find it hard to get on with things., or with people, for that matter.
+Cramp-like pains in the lower belly accompanied by the mood swings, bloating and the headaches of premenstrual symptom (PMS) herald the start of the monthly cycle for women.
+Close to half these women are waylaid by period pains and an emotional rollercoaster ride, and find it hard to get on with things – or with people, for that matter.
 Tender breasts, fluid retention, heavy bleeding, leg or back pains and paralysing cramps thwart even the most cheerful.
-Some sufferers become irritable and aggressive (the raging bitch syndrome) or feel down.
-(No periods, occasional periods – amenorrhea or excessively heavy periods – menorrhagia – will benefit from other remedies; get in touch with me.
-If there is abnormal bleeding, see your doctor.)
+Some sufferers become irritable and aggressive (raging bitch syndrome) or feel down.
+(No periods, occasional periods – amenorrhea or excessively heavy periods – menorrhagia – will benefit from other remedies; get in touch .
+If there is abnormal bleeding, see your doctor first.

 The remedies to follow are top of my list to reduce and cut out PMS and period pains.